ionburstcloud/ionburst-sdk-python/README.md

 The Ionburst SDK can get its configuration (ionburst_id, ionburst_key, ionburst_uri) from the following three files.

-If `ionburst_id` and `ionburst_key` are not specified by environment variable, they are obbtained from the credentials file with information from the `config.json` file.
+If `ionburst_id` and `ionburst_key` are not specified by environment variable, they are obtained from the credentials file with information from the `config.json` file.

 If `ionburst_uri` is not specified in Ionburst constructor, it'll first check `config.json`, and then the credentials file.